purpleidea/flabbergast/flabbergast-manual.md

 The Boolean constants provided are `True` and `False` that can be manipulated using the operators `&&`, `||`, and `!`.
 They can also be compared using the full set of comparison operators; true is considered to be greater than false.
 There is no separate exclusive-or operator as `!=` serves this role.
 Both `&&` and `||` are short-circuiting.

 String literals, delimited by double quotation marks, can cover multiple lines and can contain embedded escape sequences and expressions.
 The escape sequences supported include the single-character escapes supported by C, triplets of octal digits, pairs of hexadecimal digits, and Unicode-friendly quadruplets of hexadecimal digits.
 Embedded expressions start with `\(`, followed by an expression, and terminated with a matching `)`; the expression must return a string, or a type that can be coerced to a string.
 Strings can also be joined together with the `&` operator.
-For example, `a` and `b` will have the same value and both embed a reference to `x`, which is an integer, and so converted to a string:
+For example, `a`, `b` and `c` will have the same value and the reference to `x`, which is an integer, is converted to a string:

     x : 3
     a : "foo=\(x)\n"
     b : "foo=\(x)
     "
+    c : "foo=" & x & "\n"

 Sometimes, attribute names are provided as strings and, since not all strings are valid attribute names, it is useful to have a way to create a string that is a valid attribute name.
 By placing `$` before a valid identifier, a string with the identifier name will be created.